NSLS-II/docs/source/examples/fit-peaks.rst

 Use the bluesky ``PeakStats`` callback.
 Here's how it works:

 1. Like ``LiveTable`` and ``LivePlot``, it receives a live stream of data.
-2. It silent accumulates this data until a run completes.
+2. It silently accumulates this data until a run completes.
 3. It performs a nonlinear best fit, and it makes the results available through attributes that can be used in plots, computations, or future scans.